-These parameter functions are dependent of Vacon Marine application version.
+These parameter functions are dependent of Vacon System Interface application version.

-- B01 = Disable open loop power limit function - B06 = Activate Closed Loop type speed limit function in Open Loop - B07 = Disables switching frequency decrease due to drive temperature rise - B08 = Disable Encoder fault when brake is closed - B12 = Disable Process Data locking function when Profibus communication fails.
+- B06 = Activate Closed Loop type speed limit function in Open Loop.
+This function is active by default. - B07 = Disables switching frequency decrease due to drive temperature rise. - B08 = Disable Encoder fault when brake is closed.
+Some cases 100 % torque is needed against brake before brake is opened.
+When torque is above 100 % and there is no pulses from encoder this situation is determined as a encoder fault.
+With this function encoder fault can be disable while drive own brake control has not opened the brake. - B12 = Disable Process Data locking function when Profibus communication fails.
 When using Profibus, an occurring communication fault will lock the process data to previous values.
 This bit will disable the locking of process data forcing the values to zero.
-NOTE: This bit can only be used with Profibus. - B13 = Disable only acceleration when using DI Acc/Dec prohibit function
+NOTE: This bit can only be used with Profibus.

-P2.10.4 Control Options 2 ID1798 "Control Options 2"
+P2.10.4 Control Options 2 ID1798 "ControlOptions2"